07740 877 544 [email protected]

-You will learn how to prepare the surface, stain the wood, add decorative lines then varnish to a professional standard.
+You’ll learn how to prepare the surface, stain the wood, add decorative lines then varnish to a professional standard.
 The methods used in this guide can be transferred to other wood painting projects and will help you in improving your overall brush painting ability.

 Why stain and varnish wooden panels?